Getting Love Right (2)

 The tendency for loving self first is fueled by the law of sin, which is at work in everyone (Rom.
 7.21-23), coaxed by spiritual powers of wickedness in high places (Matt.
 4.1-11), and encouraged by the narcissistic and self-serving spirit of our times.
 We live in a day in which, as one writer put it, “narcissism is the new herpes.
 It’s not like you got it on purpose, you were just in the wrong place at the wrong time, and now everyone’s pointing fingers and trying to pretend they don’t have it, too.
 Hence the blame game.
 You’re so self-involved.
 Can you think of anything but your self?
 What’s that horrible smell?
 It’s you” (Laura Kipnis, “Narcissism: A Reflection,” Spiked, January, 2017).
-In such an environment, when it can seem that self-love – “looking out for number 1” as Robert Ringer put it – is just the way things are, believers in Jesus can be turned from a right understanding and proper use of love to manifest a form of self-love run amok that can deceive even them into thinking that all is well with their souls.
+In such an environment, when it can seem that self-love – “looking out for number 1” as Robert Ringer put it some years back – is just the way things are, believers in Jesus can be turned from a right understanding and proper use of love to manifest a form of self-love gone awry that can deceive even them into thinking that all is well with their souls.

 Keeping self-love in check

-We need to be on guard against all manifestations of self-love that go beyond the proper bounds of such love as God has assigned them.
+We need to be on guard against all manifestations of self-love that go beyond the proper bounds of such love as God has established them.
 We love ourselves as we should when we are seeking only to increase in love for God and our neighbors.
 All other love of self is mere narcissism.
 Worse, unbridled self-love is a form of idolatry, in that it seeks to gain for self the attention, admiration, adulation, and honor that are proper to God alone.

-Finally, we must practice the presence of God with us, by His Spirit, so that the words and deeds that come from us will express the love He has for us and those around us, and can keep self-love in its proper place and for its proper uses.
+Finally, we must practice the Presence of God with us, by His Spirit, so that the words and deeds that come from us will express the love He has for us and those around us, and can keep self-love in its proper place and for its proper uses.

 Keeping our hearts diligently for love is thus a continuous challenge, and we must master those disciplines that will allow us to keep self-love in check, so that true love may flourish in us at all times.